Lancing College: Chapel

+Before the final completion of the chapel in the 21st century, additional work was completed over the decades.
+As of May 1978, the structure contained among other things, the tomb of the founder, three organs, and a rose window designed by Stephen Dykes Bower, completed in 1977, and the largest rose window built since the Middle Ages, being 32 ft in diameter.
+It was added by James Longley Construction, a building company which operated from 1863 to 2020, and was also involved in the building of Christ's Hospital near Horsham.
+Some reports state that the structure is the largest school chapel in the world.

 The eastern organ is a two-manual mechanical organ built by the Danish firm Frobenius and was installed and voiced in situ in 1986.
-That year also marked the completion of the rebuild of the four-manual Walker organ at the west end of the chapel – both of which were showcased in the opening concert by the American organ virtuoso, Carlo Curley.
+That year also marked the completion of the rebuild of the four-manual Walker organ at the west end of the chapel – both of which featured in the opening concert by the American organ virtuoso Carlo Curley.

 A stained-glass window was commissioned in memory of Trevor Huddleston OL, and consecrated by Desmond Tutu on 22 May 2007.

-The unfinished west end of the chapel, which had remained bricked up since 1978 (bricks replaced the previous corrugated iron), was completed in the summer of 2021 with the addition of an open three-arched porch designed by Michael Drury.
+The west wall of the chapel was built between 1960 and 2017.
+That area had remained bricked up since 1978 when bricks replaced the previous corrugated iron facade.

+In 2019 permission was obtained for building the western three-arched porch that had been designed by Michael Drury.
+During this phase, the brickwork in the facade was also completed, as were the chapel's buttresses.

-The chapel was closed to visitors during the coronavirus pandemic and, subsequently, during the completion of the west end porch and refurbishment work on the school kitchens opposite, reopening to the public on 25 April 2022.
+The chapel was closed to visitors during the coronavirus pandemic and subsequently during the construction of the west end porch and refurbishment work on the school kitchens opposite.
+It reopened to the public on 25 April 2022.